gourishbiradar/GoLang/README.md

 # GoLang
 Golang practice repo

-Implemented the fractions multiplication module a. fractions module will consist of different operations for fraction b. testing module to test the individual operations (using golang's inbuilt testing package)
+Implemented the fractions multiplication module.
+The fractions are reduced to it's simplified form fisrt and are then multiplied to obtain the final result.
+Testing individual operations using golang's inbuilt testing package.